Applies to: Nerdio Manager for MSP (NMM)

 Auto-Heal Broken Hosts

 This section determines which actions NMM will take to repair hosts that are not responding properly.
-The statuses are reported by the Azure WVD agent.
+The statuses are reported by the Azure AVD agent.

 Use the setting to specify how many times NMM should try restarting the VMs, how long to wait between retries, and whether NMM will then remove and re-create hosts that are still not reporting healthy status to Azure.